JustinGOSSES/justingosses-website/README.md

 ## Tech Stack
 Next.js & Tailwind CSS deployed on Azure static web apps

+## Development

+First, run the development server:

+`npm start`

+or

+`npm run dev`

+If you get errors like `npm ERR!
+Failed at the tailwind-nextjs-starter-blog@1.5.0 dev script 'next dev'. npm ERR!
+Make sure you have the latest version of node.js and npm installed.` then check if you're using system node.js or the latest version.
+If you're using nvm, you can run `nvm list` to see what version of node your terminal window is running.

+Open http://localhost:3000 with your browser to see the result.

+You can start editing the page by modifying pages/index.js.
+The page auto-updates as you edit the file.

 ## Deployment
 - run `npm run build` .
 This runs the script `next build && next export` as defined in package.json and should output static website into a folder named 'out'.
 - run `git add *`